-Michael Holleran joined the UT School of Architecture faculty in fall 2006.
-He came here from the University of Colorado College of Architecture and Planning, where he served as Associate Dean of Research, Associate Professor of Planning and Design, and Director of the Colorado Center for Preservation Research.
-He has also taught in Architecture and Landscape Architecture at the Rhode Island School of Design.
+Michael Holleran directed the Graduate Program in Historic Preservation from 2006 through Spring 2019.
+He came to UT from the University of Colorado College of Architecture and Planning, where he served as Associate Dean of Research, Associate Professor of Planning and Design, and Director of the Colorado Center for Preservation Research.
+Before that he taught in Architecture and Landscape Architecture at the Rhode Island School of Design.

 Dr. Holleran is currently working on a book about irrigation canals in the urban landscapes of the American West.
 He completed a statewide historic context report on canals and ditches for the Colorado State Historic Preservation Office, which will become a statewide Multiple Property nomination to the National Register of Historic Places.

 He practiced for twelve years in as a partner in Everett · Clarke · Holleran Associates in Providence, Rhode Island, a planning, architecture, and landscape architecture firm working mainly on preservation projects.
 His public service has included chairing the Landmarks Preservation Board in Boulder, Colorado; and serving on the board and chairing the Public Policy committee of Colorado Preservation, Inc., a statewide preservation advocacy group.
 He is a board member of the national Recent Past Preservation Network and of the Heritage Society of Austin.